OllieJones/sqlite-object-cache/readme.txt

 = Does this plugin replace MariaDB or MySQL with SQLite? =

-**No.**  Your MariaDB or MySQL database server still holds all your content.
+**No.**  Your MariaDB or MySQL database sql server still holds all your content.
 All your site's imports, exports, backups and other database operations continue to function normally.
 This plugin uses SQLite simply to hold named values.
 For example, a value named "post|3" will hold a temporary, easy-to-retrieve cached copy of post number 3.
 When it needs that post, WordPress can fetch it quickly from SQLite.

 = Wait, what?
 Do I really need two different kinds of SQL database? =